 Before Tidbinbilla – around the same time, July 1963.

-In this view from Larry’s Hill, two men watch the road being bulldozed up to the site.
-Tracks can be seen, apparently buildimg a crossing over Larry’s Creek, at centre of the picture.
+In this view from Larry’s Hill, the road is being bulldozed up to the site.
+Tracks can be seen, apparently building a crossing over Larry’s Creek, at centre of the picture.

 Detail from the above image.